Folie à Deux (album): Critical reception

+Commercial performance

-Commercial performanceFolie à Deux has sold 449,000 copies in the US to date February 2013, but did not perform as well commercially as its predecessor, Infinity on High.
+Folie à Deux has sold 449,000 copies in the US to date February 2013, but did not perform as well commercially as its predecessor, Infinity on High.
 It debuted at number eight on the US Billboard 200 chart with first week sales of 149,000 copies during a highly competitive week with other big debuts, becoming Fall Out Boy's third consecutive top ten album.
 This is in contrast to the band's more successful previous effort which shifted 260,000 copies in its opening week to debut at number one the chart.
 Folie spent two weeks within the top 20 out of its 22 chart weeks.
 It also entered Billboard's Rock Albums and Alternative Albums charts at number three.
 With 39,000 digital downloads as part of its sales totals in its debut week, the record opened at number one on Billboard Digital Albums chart, the band's second number one album on that chart.
 Fall Out Boy was bested in the group's chart debut by R&B singers Keyshia Cole—whose A Different Me landed at number two on sales of more than 321,000—and Jamie Foxx, whose Intuition logged 265,000 for a number three debut.
 Taylor Swift's Fearless reigned at number one during that week.
 Within two months of its release, Folie à Deux was certified Gold in the United States by the Recording Industry Association of America (RIAA), denoting shipments of 500,000 copies.

 Outside the United States, the album was also less widely successful than Infinity on High but managed to reach the top 10 in Australia where it received a Platinum certification from the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
 On the Australian chart, the record debuted and peaked at number nine and spent its first seven weeks within the top 20 out of its fifteen weeks in the top 40.
 In the United Kingdom, the album spent six weeks on the UK Albums Chart and was later certified Silver by the British Phonographic Industry (BPI) for the shipments of 60,000 units.
 Folie logged 12 weeks on the New Zealand Albums Chart with a peak of 26.
 The album also peaked at number twenty-one on the Top Canadian Albums chart.